sdshah09/inviolable-chatbot/README.md

    - Aggressive or threatening interactions trigger deescalation responses designed to defuse tension while addressing the user’s needs.
    - If the threat becomes too severe, the chatbot provides external contact information and ends the conversation to ensure the safety of staff.

-2. **Omnichannel Support**: Through **Google Dialogflow**, the platform can interact with users across various communication channels, ensuring accessibility regardless of the medium (text, email, or phone).
+2. **Omnichannel Support**: Through Google Dialogflow, the platform can interact with users across various communication channels, ensuring accessibility regardless of the medium (text, email, or phone).

 ## Benefits
 - **Scalable and Adaptive**: Organizations can access the platform and tailor it to their specific needs, even with limited resources.